This information will help you care for your Heimlich valve and chest tube when you leave the hospital.

-The Heimlich valve is one-way valve that connects to your chest tube.
+Your chest tube is a hollow flexible tube placed between your ribs and into the space between the inner and outer linings of your lungs, which is called the pleural space.
+Your Heimlich valve is a one-way valve that connects to your chest tube (see Figure 1).
 The valve lets extra air and fluid out of your chest, allowing your lung to fully expand.
 You may go home with a Heimlich valve if your lung is still leaking air after your surgery.Back to top

 - If your Heimlich valve is connected to a drainage bag, your doctor may want you to measure the amount of fluid that is draining.
 Write down the amount and empty the bag into the toilet.
 To remove the fluid, open the valve at the bottom of the drainage bag and pour it into the toilet.

 - The chest tube may irritate your chest wall, causing you some discomfort.
-Your doctor can prescribe pain medication if you need it.
+Your doctor can prescribe pain medication, if you need it.

 The Heimlich valve should never be disconnected from your chest tube.
 If it becomes disconnected, follow these steps:

-Reconnect it immediately by inserting the blue end of the valve into your chest tube.
+- Reconnect it immediately by inserting the blue end of the valve into your chest tube.

-Call your doctor’s office.
+- Call your doctor’s office.

-- If you have a temperature higher than 101° F (38.3° C) or higher
+- You have a temperature of 101° F (38.3° C) or higher

 - Your skin around the chest tube is red, puffy, or feels warm and painful when you touch it